Skip to main content

 How to Create a Naming Template

 Click + Create Naming Template next to the name field at any level (campaign, ad set, or ad).
-In the template dialog:
+The template builder opens.

 Available Placeholders